-1. Get a Building Report
+1. Make Sure You Get a Building Report

 You should always commission a building report from a chartered building surveyor before buying.
 However, do bear in mind that a surveyor will not be able to uncover hidden problems and will not usually give an idea of the costs.

-2. Be Prepared for a Fight
+2. Be Prepared for Competition

 When there is a lot of interest in a property it will often go to sealed bids.
 The estate agent will let you know the date and time in which all bids have to be in by.
 When submitting your bid you will need to provide a letter stating your final offer, along with your solicitor’s details and ideally a mortgage offer in principle from your lender.